 - Product recall.
 Any contaminated food item released to the market is mandated to be recalled once detected.
 These products can potentially cause foodborne illness outbreaks and affect a wide range of the public.
 Contaminations such as physical hazards and chemical hazards are included in this.
 To prevent this from happening, products are traced from release to the destination stores and then recalled back to the manufacturing companies.

 - Reduced customer confidence.
 Reports of foodborne illnesses travel very fast.
 They are publicized heavily and can damage the reputation of any food business.
-Bad reviews on your food business, whether big or small, can affect the perception of other consumers and therefore profit gain.
+Bad reviews on your food business, whether big or small, can affect the perception of other consumers and profit gain.
 If a consumer experiences even mild abdominal cramps as a result of your services, this can leave a lasting impression on them.

 - Damage to staff confidence.
 The performance of your food employees can be severely affected by when bad reviews or reports of breaches in food safety laws are made.
 Additionally, unhygienic and unsafe working conditions affect the perception of food workers themselves in your food business which can also decrease productivity.